flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 ## Setup A32NX SimBrief Integration

+!!! info "This integration does not require having an active Navigraph subscription."

+We have unified our SimBrief Integration with Navigraph.
+Your Navigraph account needs to be configured in the flyPad EFB.

+You can do this by navigating to following page on the flyPad (EFB):

+1. Settings Page
+- 3rd Party Option
+- Navigraph Login

+Please follow the steps provided by the flyPad to securely link to your Navigraph account to the aircraft.

+If you are unsure of where the Settings page is on the EFB please see [flyPad Guide - Settings](flypados3/settings.md#settings-page).

+??? warning "Stable Version Only"
     The SimBrief username needs to be configured in the flyPad EFB.
 See [Setup SimBrief Integration](flypados3/settings.md#simbrief-integration)

 ## Using the flyPad SimBrief Integration